AlborzB/hackathon-openai-9-27-25/docs/multi_agent_orchestration.md

 ## Testing Reference
 - See `docs/integration_testing.md` for the integration test plan and current coverage expectations.
 Keep both documents updated together.
+- See `docs/frontend_contracts.md` for event shapes, UI mappings, and polling guidance.